National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 Find the right collar

-It’s a legal requirement for a dog to wear a collar in a public place which must also bear your name and address.
-This helps make it easier for others to find your contact details if your canine companion was to get lost.
+It’s a legal requirement for a dog to wear a collar in public places – and that collar must contain your name and address.
+Having a collar on your dog helps to make it easier for others to find your contact details if your canine companion was to get lost.

-Cats are a little trickier as some collars can cause injuries if they ever get stuck while out and about.
-Quick-release collars are designed to come undone if your cat finds themselves caught and can be a good solution to ensure they can be easily identified if they stray too far from home.
+Cats are a little trickier, since some collars can cause injuries if they ever get stuck while out and about.
+Quick-release collars are designed to come undone if your cat finds themselves caught.
+Cat collars also allow you to add your contact details to them, so your cat can be easily identified and returned to you if they stray too far from home.

 Get them spayed or neutered